weecology/DeepForest/docs/getting_started.md

 ## Prebuilt models

-DeepForest has a prebuilt model trained on data from 24 sites from the [National Ecological Observation Network](https://www.neonscience.org/field-sites/field-sites-map).
+DeepForest has a prebuilt model trained on data from 24 sites from the [National Ecological Observatory Network](https://www.neonscience.org/field-sites/field-sites-map).
 The prebuilt model uses a semi-supervised approach in which millions of moderate quality annotations are generated using a LiDAR unsupervised tree detection algorithm, followed by hand-annotations of RGB imagery from select sites.

 ![](../www/semi-supervised.png)
 For more details on the modeling approach see [citations](landing.html#citation).